andyoakley/silverbullet-random/README.md

-# SilverBullet plug for saying hello to the user
+# SilverBullet plug for random pages

-A well behaved plug that will greet your users.
+Go to a random page.

+Additonal optional filters:

+1. Go to a random page excluding daily notes
+1. Go to a random page containing a given tag

 ## Wait, SilverBullet?